All posts by hudelson

 UW Plant Disease Facts

-How can I save a tree with dead man’s fingers?
+How do I save a plant with hollyhock rust?

 This Fact Sheet is also available in PDF format: